pbsmyth/command-line/lessons.md

 The `whoami` command should print out your username.
 Congrats, you've executed your first command!
 This is a basic pattern of use in the command line: type a command, press <kbd>enter</kbd> on your keyboard, and receive output.

-## Orienting yourself in the command line: folders
+## Orienting Yourself in the Command Line: Folders

 OK, we're going to try another command.
 But first, let's make sure we understand some things about how your computer's filesystem works.